Page cover

 What is bloatware?

-Manufacturers include these apps to promote their services or generate revenue, but they usually consume memory, storage, and battery life.
+Manufacturers often include these apps to promote their services or generate revenue, but they typically drain memory, storage, and battery life while cluttering the system.

 Why Remove Bloatware?

-4. Reduces security risks from outdated or unused apps.
+4. Reduce security risks from outdated or unused apps.

 Steps